laurencelundblade/QCBOR/README.md

 just have different names.

 ## Limitations
-* Doesn't not handle and headers with string labels.
-Only integer label are handled.
-This is OK because no string labels have been allocated by IANA.
 * Doesn't handle string algorithm IDs.
 Only integer algorithm IDs are handled.
 This is OK because no string algorithm IDs have been allocated by IANA.
+* No way to add the content type when creating a COSE_Sign1.
+* No way to handle custom headers with signing or verifying.
+Only standard COSE headers are handled.
+* Only ECDSA is supported so far (facilities are available to add others).

 ## Credit